httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ~~~
 {: #format-known-length title="Known-Length Message"}

-That is, a known-length message consists of a framing indicator, a block of
+A known-length request consists of a framing indicator ({{framing}}), request
-control data that is formatted according to the value of the framing indicator,
-a header section with a length prefix, binary content with a length prefix, and
+control data ({{request-control}}), a header section with a length prefix,
-a trailer section with a length prefix.
+binary content with a length prefix, a trailer section with a length prefix, and

-Response messages that contain informational status codes result in a different
-structure; see {{informational}}.
-Note that while the Known-Length
-Informational Response field is shown in {{format-known-length}}, it can only
-appear in response messages.
+padding.

+A known-length response contains the same fields, with the exception that
+request control data is replaced by zero or more informational responses
+({{informational}}) followed by response control data ({{response-control}}).

 For a known-length encoding, the length prefix on field sections and content is
 a variable-length encoding of an integer.
 This integer is the number of bytes